Vizzuality/heco-invest/infrastructure/README.md

 These resources include, but are not limited to:
 - <TBD>

-These are the GCP APIs that have to be enabled for this project to successfully deploy:
+To apply this project, you will need the following GCP permissions:
-- GCR
+- "Editor" role
-- Cloud Build
+- "Secret Manager Admin" role
-- Secret Manager
+- "Cloud Run Admin" role
-- Cloud Run
+- "resourcemanager.projects.setIamPolicy"

 The output values include access data for some of the resources above.